YosysHQ/nextpnr/bba/README.md

 -------------

 All following commands up until the matching "pop" will be writen to stream
-<name>.
-Everything written to the same stream will end up in a continous
-region of the output.
+\<name\>.
+Everything written to the same stream will end up in a continous region of the output.
+The statements `pop`, `label`, `ref`, `u8`, `u16`, `u32`, and `str` are only valid within such a block.
+The name used in the first push statement also determines the name of the variable in the generated C output (when C is selected as output file format).

 pop
 ---